SpringBoardMentor193s/SentinelNet/docs/documentation.md

 - **K-Means Clustering**: An unsupervised algorithm that groups data into a specified number of clusters based on feature similarity.

 Each model has strengths and weaknesses, and the choice depends on the problem, data size, and desired interpretability.

+---

+The F1 score is a metric used to evaluate the performance of classification models, especially when classes are imbalanced.

+**Definition**:
+The F1 score is the harmonic mean of precision and recall.

+Precision: How many predicted positives are actually positive.
+Recall: How many actual positives were correctly predicted.
+Formula:
+F1 = 2 × (Precision × Recall) / (Precision + Recall)

+**Importance**:

+Balances precision and recall, giving a single score that considers both false positives and false negatives.
+Useful when you need to find an optimal balance between precision and recall, especially in cases where one is more important than the other (e.g., medical diagnosis, spam detection).
+More informative than accuracy when classes are imbalanced.

+---